slu-soc5650/slu-soc5650.github.io/content/docs/meeting_11.md

   * The entry ticket is available on [Blackboard](https://blackboard.slu.edu/)
   * You can login to [ArcGIS StoryMaps here](https://storymaps.arcgis.com)
   * You can login to [ArcGIS Online here](https://www.arcgis.com/home/signin.html)
+  * Finally, I have been working on an ArcGIS StoryMap alongside you all, and have published an [initial set of maps and content](https://arcg.is/1q901f)

 <br>